FROM STRANGERS TO NEIGHBOURS

 The civic group Friends of the River (FOR) has been at the forefront of advocating for the sustainable development of Bangkok’s riverfront.
 A few years ago, FOR was looking to expand the reach and impact of their campaign launched in response to the increasing construction along the Chao Phraya River where the city’s oldest historical sites and communities are located.

-Going beyond traditional campaigning methods to encourage Bangkokians to show their support for sustainable riverfront development via friendship and collaboration.
+We planned to go beyond traditional campaigning methods to encourage Bangkokians to show their support for sustainable riverfront development via friendship and collaboration.

 Interviews and studies conducted by Sidekick found that many people viewed the communities affected by the proposed plan to build a promenade along the river as “intruders” or “trespassers”, who, therefore, should make way for the new development.
 Meanwhile, people sympathetic to the communities’ plight felt that traditional campaign activities were outside of their comfort zone and wanted alternative ways to participate and get involved.